RokKos/nes-emulator-rs/README.md

-# Nesulator
+# NES Emulator

 A NES emulator written in Rust.

 ## Goals

-This project was started with the following goals in mind:
+The primary goal for me is to play [Super Mario Bros](https://en.wikipedia.org/wiki/Super_Mario_Bros.) on MY emulator and save the princes Peach.

+The tools and techniques used in this project are also choosen because I have these goals in mind.

 -   **Learn Rust:** To gain a deeper understanding and practical experience with the Rust programming language.
 -   **Learn the 6502 CPU and PPU:** To understand the architecture and instruction set of the MOS Technology 6502 processor and the Picture Processing Unit (PPU) used in the NES.